h3abionet/genesis2/README.md

   * For Linux, whether you want a DEB or RPM depends on the Linux distribution (also there are options for both ARM and x86; for Linux x86 is more common)
   * For Windows, either the .exe or the MSI installer should work
 * Install [NetBeans](https://netbeans.apache.org/front/main/download/index.html) ([version 18](https://netbeans.apache.org/front/main/download/nb18/) includes a Mac installer, though 19 can also run on all platforms)
+* Install [SceneBuilder](https://gluonhq.com/products/scene-builder/) if you want to edit the user interface
 * Open Netbeans, select Open Project and navigate to the place you downloaded using `git` -- the top-level directory (folder) should be called `genesis` and NetBeans will recognize this as a project
 * Look for **Clean and Build** under the **Run** menu, or the clean and bulid icon (hammer and broom) and select either of them.
   * Look in the `target` directory (folder); you should find two JAR files: